Social Media (or networking as some call it) has become huge – go figure – and with the massive growth seen in 2013, what will happen in 2014?

 What will be particularly interesting to see if and how these bite-sized pieces of content will change the playing field – other then the B2C and B2B market – when it comes to video-based social media.

 We are going to see even more hastags, content creators starting to get the financial rewards for pouring their the minds onto digital print, we’ll see a shortage of social media specialists, but a flood of amateur wannabes who think they are good at social media but in truth – are not really.
+If you are looking to outsource your social media marketing then Calgary Marketing Consultants have full service digital branding agency that provides Google SEO, Youtube SEO, Social Media Marketing and Management, and Website development services in Alberta, Canada.

 What social media trends do you think will be huge in 2014?
 Do you think this puny list of 2 is not enough?
 Give me a reason to add to it. 🙂